snowplow/snowplowanalytics.com/_posts/2018-02-19-snowplow-objective-c-tracker-0.8.0-released/index.md

 [tracker trackConsentWithdrawnEvent:event];
 {% endhighlight %}

 <h2><a name="notification-tracking">2.
 Push notification tracking</a></h2>

-The tracker now has support for tracking push notifications! `trackPushNotificationEvent` can be called on the `tracker` instance from inside any of the push notification methods implemented in `AppDelegate`.
-An [example][push-example] can be found in the Swift demo app - implemented using the notification API in iOS 11.2 ([UserNotifications][usernotifications]).
+The tracker now has support for tracking push notifications. `trackPushNotificationEvent` can be called on the `tracker` instance from inside any of the push notification methods implemented in `AppDelegate`.

+An [example][push-example] can be found in the Swift demo app, implemented using the notification API in iOS 11.2 ([UserNotifications][usernotifications]).
+It looks likes this:

 {% highlight objective-c %}
 // Populate the information found in the notification content, i.e. UNNotificationContent or userInfo in